-The mini FAT is structurally equivalent to the FAT, but is used in a different way.
-The sector size for objects represented in mini FAT is 64 bytes, instead of the 512-bytes or 4096-bytes for normal sectors.
-The space for these objects comes from a special stream called the mini stream.
-The mini stream is an internal stream object divided into equal-length mini sectors.
+The mini FAT is structurally equivalent to the FAT, but it is used in a different way.
+The sector size for objects that are represented in mini FAT is 64 bytes, instead of the 512 bytes or 4,096 bytes for normal sectors.
+The space for these objects comes from a special stream that is called the mini stream.
+The mini stream is an internal stream object that is divided into equal-length mini sectors.
 Each mini FAT array entry contains a 32-bit sector number for the mini stream, not the file.

-- MiniFAT[0] contains mini stream sector #0's next sector in chain - MiniFAT[1] contains mini stream sector #1's next sector in chain - ... - MiniFAT[N] contains mini stream sector #N's next sector in chain
+- MiniFAT[0] contains mini stream sector #0's next sector in the chain. - MiniFAT[1] contains mini stream sector #1's next sector in the chain. - ... - MiniFAT[N] contains mini stream sector #N's next sector in the chain.

-Stream objects with a user-defined data length less than a cutoff (4096 bytes) are allocated with the mini FAT from the mini stream.
+Stream objects that have a user-defined data length less than a cutoff (4,096 bytes) are allocated with the mini FAT from the mini stream.
 Larger stream objects are allocated with the FAT from unallocated free sectors in the file.